jrushford/tnascert-deploy/doc/tnascert-deploy.md

 #### DESCRIPTION

-A tool used to import a TLS certificate and private key into a TrueNAS SCALE host running ***TrueNAS 25.04*** or later.
-Once imported, the tool may be configred to activate the TrueNAS host to use it as the main UI TLS certificate.
+A tool used to import a TLS certificate and private key into a TrueNAS SCALE host running ***TrueNAS 24.14, TrueNAS 25+, TrueNAS-CORE, or zVault*** Once imported, the tool may be configred to activate the TrueNAS host to use it as the main UI TLS certificate.

 The <b>tnas-cert.ini</b> file consists of multiple <b>sections</b> The optional command line arguments <b>section_name</b> may by